li-boxuan/Parallel-GAT/cpp/README.md

 }
 ```

-To leverage node-oriented parallelism, we change the loop order into the following sequence:
+To leverage node-wise parallelism, we change the loop order into the following sequence:

 ```cpp
 for (int j = 0; j < num_nodes; j++) {